 The thesis defense includes (1) a public seminar followed by (2) an Advisory Committee oral examination.
 Student defenses must be publicly advertised at least two weeks prior to the defense date.
 It is the responsibility of the student and their Major Professor to determine the defense date and the responsibility of the student to reserve a venue.
 A majority vote of the Advisory Committee determines the outcome of the defense.
-The outcome must be reported to the COA Administrative Specialist and Graduate School as soon as possible after the meeting.
-It is the responsibility of the students to adhere to the timelines set by the Graduate School.
+The outcome must be reported to the COA Academic Coordinator and the Graduate School via the Results of Oral Defense form as soon as possible after the meeting.
+It is the responsibility of the students to adhere to the deadlines set by the Graduate School.

 Students must enroll for a minimum of one hour of thesis (COA 698) during the semester they defend and complete the Master's thesis.
-The final version of the document, approved by both the graduate committee and the Communications & Documents

-Specialist (in the Graduate School), must be deposited in the Graduate School no later than the specified deadline.
+The final version of the document, approved by both the Graduate Advisory Committee and the Communications & Documents Specialist in the Graduate School, must be submitted to the Graduate School no later than the specified deadline.
 If a student fails to meet the deadline for submission, he/she must register for one hour of thesis (COA 698) through the semester of graduation.